cinder/Cinder-VR/README.md

 Virtual reality support for Oculus Rift and HTC Vive in Cinder!

-Build the lib first, adn then the samples!
+Build the lib first, and then the samples!